 - Sunken eyes

 How is dehydration in pets treated?

 If you suspect your pet is dehydrated then you will need to take them to see the vet as they will need to have their fluid levels replenished.
-While your pet might be able to do this themselves by drinking enough water, but some will need assistance, depending on the severity.
+While your pet might be able to do this themselves by drinking enough water, some will need assistance, depending on the severity of dehydration.

 Your vet will need to carry out an examination if they suspect your pet is dehydrated, this will help them determine the severity and cause of your pet’s condition.
 Once the severity and cause have been identified your vet will decide what treatment is needed for your cat or dog.